kshji/ksh/README.md

 Why I like it ?
 Only some commands but enough.
 No libraries or plugins.
 Static bin include everything.
 Nice HERE template.
 Very simple and nice socket support.
 Also event based scripting is possible using **trap**.
-For object persons compount item is supported, own methods, lowlevel cgi support, ...
+For object persons compount item is supported, own methods, lowlevel cgi support, ... regexp ...

 Thanks for Bourne Shell and Korn Shell.
 All posix-sh are nice (ksh, bash, dash, ...), but for scripting I have used ksh93.